TykTechnologies/tyk/plugin_build/README.md

 *Edit* To make this easier, use the `tykio/bakery` container, it will generate a plugin file from your proto files without any additional steps.

+If you do not want to use the bakery, please use the following steps...

 To add a gRPC PRoxy to Tyk, you will need a go build environment that is GRPC enabled, the first half of these instructions are lifted from the grpc-gateway project: